Green Energy ROI Hub

 DatasetLive-feed mechanismEffortStatus

-State electricity rates EIA Open Data API (api.eia.gov), free API key ~1 day Planned, not yet built.
+State electricity rates EIA Open Data API (api.eia.gov), free API key ~1 day Built.
+Automated sync script ready; awaiting API key registration.

-Peak sun hours NREL Solar Resource Data API (developer.nrel.gov), free API key ~1 day Planned, not yet built.
+Peak sun hours NREL Solar Resource Data API (developer.nrel.gov), free API key ~1 day Built.
+Automated sync script ready; awaiting API key registration.

-State incentives DSIRE monthly CSV archive, parsed by the existing scripts/dsire_import.php ~2 hours / month Importer exists, schedule does not.
+State incentives DSIRE monthly CSV archive (dsireusa.org), free download ~2 hours / month Importer exists, schedule does not.

 Cost-per-watt No public API; depends on quarterly reports being released and read Manual Manual review every ~6 months.